 In this investigation, we provide the first account of the predictions of the DMG model for a three-dimensional shear flow.
 We have provided a detailed picture of the physical nature of the orientational domains that comprise the polydomain texture, in which we use the tip angle to parameterize regions of spatial coherence of the director.
-For an initial director orientation along the vorticity axis, the orientional domains align along the flow direction to yield the socalled striped texture (Larson and Mead, 1992).
-In accordance with experiment, the director within the domains is oriented away from the shear plane by approximately 15 degrees, and the sign of the angle alternates between neighboring domains such that it varies periodically along the vorticity axis (Larson and Mead, 1992, 1993; Yan et al., 1994).
-Subsequent refinement of the texture is accompanied by the formation and development of 1/2-strength, twist-type disclination loops similar in structure to those observed in a thermotropic LCP by De'Nève et al. (1995).
+For an initial director orientation along the vorticity axis, the orientional domains align along the flow direction to yield the so-called striped texture [Larson and Mead (1992)].
+In accordance with experiment, the director within the domains is oriented away from the shear plane by approximately 15°, and the sign of the angle alternates between neighboring domains such that it varies periodically along the vorticity axis [Larson and Mead (1992, 1993); Yan et al. (1994)].
+Subsequent refinement of the texture is accompanied by the formation and development of one-half-strength, twist-type disclination loops similar in structure to those observed in a thermotropic LCP by De'Nève et al. (1995).
+Our results show that these disclinations appear as tears in the interfaces between neighboring flow-aligned orientational domains and are therefore indicative of the flow-induced degradation of the polydomain structure.
+The mechanism by which they form manifests itself in a response of the system to lower the elastic stress associated with distortions of orientational domain boundaries at the expense of forming a localized region of reduced orientational order (i.e., a disclination).
 In conclusion, we have verified that the DMG molecular theory for LCPs is capable of capturing complex three-dimensional phenomena characteristic of gradient elasticity in planar, shear-driven flows.
 Additionally, these results have validated the computation tools developed as part of this investigation.